Charleso19/stickee_developer_challenge/README.md

 The CombinationSum.java file is executed indirectly via the WallysWidget.java file.
 The file is a slightly modified version of a solution for the Combination Sum
 Leetcode problem (https://leetcode.com/problems/combination-sum/), and was originally authored by cherryljr (https://github.com/cherryljr/LeetCode/blob/master/Combination%20Sum.java).

-## JDoodle
+## How to run the solution: JDoodle

-The solution to the Stickee Developer Challenge can be run on an online environment here: www.jdoodle.com/ia/5J3
+**The solution to the Stickee Developer Challenge can be run on an online environment here:** www.jdoodle.com/ia/5J3

+One should run either the WallyWidgetsConsoleTests.java or the WallyWidgets.java file.

+The packages and number of widgets to order can be altered within the WallyWidgetsConsoleTests.java file.
+Alternatively, if one wishes to run the WallyWisgets.java file, the packages can be altered in the main method on line 314; the number of widgets to be ordered can also be altered in the main method on line 315.

 ### JDoodle Notes
  - The source code within the files at JDoodle may take a few seconds to load.
 (This seems especially so for the WallyWidgetsConsoleTests.java file).